-In 2024, PWD will maintain programs and activities that allowed it to accomplish its LT2 goals as outlined in the Watershed Control Plan Update, approved June 2021.
+In 2025, PWD will maintain programs and activities that allowed it to accomplish its LT2 goals as outlined in the Watershed Control Plan Update, approved June 2021.
 These include continuing to address WWTP effluent, agricultural land runoff, and animal vectors as priority sources of Cryptosporidium, as well as expanding education and outreach in the watershed through source water protection program initiatives.
 It also includes completing WCP actions that specifically reduce Cryptosporidium in the watershed.
 Specific focus will continue to be on the following:

-- Continued partnership with SAN and PDE for project facilitation and collaboration - Continued funding toward SAN administration and the SAN Coordinator position - A contribution of ~\$250,000 to the SRRF for 2024 project grants - Involvement with the SAN Pathogens and Point Source Workgroup to track wastewater discharge related changes in the watershed - Involvement with the SAN Agriculture Workgroup to identify and contribute to agricultural BMP and CNMP implementation in the watershed - Wildlife management at Fairmount Park properties and PWD facilities
+- Continued partnership with SAN and PDE for project facilitation and collaboration - Continued funding toward SAN administration and the SAN Coordinator position - Participation as a reserved member and chair of DRBC's Source Water Protection subcommittee - A contribution of ~\$250,000 to the SRRF for 2025 project grants - Involvement with the SAN Pathogens and Point Source Workgroup to track wastewater discharge related changes in the watershed - Involvement with the SAN Agriculture Workgroup to identify and contribute to agricultural BMP and CNMP implementation in the watershed - Involvement and promotion of Farm Forward, including at the planning and steering levels - Wildlife management at Fairmount Park properties and PWD facilities